Recovery

 Recovery from mental illness may not be a destination but a continuous journey, often marked by challenges and triumphs.
 Some may consider recovery an absence of symptoms.
 However, it might be more productive to focus on experiencing an overall improvement in quality of life and ability to confidently cope with life’s challenges, which can continue to occur despite changes.

 Mental illness recovery is personal and unique to everyone.
-It may involve therapy, medication, self-care practices, or a combination of these treatment approaches.
+Recovery may involve therapy, medication, self-care practices, or a combination of these treatment approaches.
 In addition, recovery doesn't mean symptoms have gone away or that the mental illness is “cured.”
 The recovery process centers around learning to manage symptoms, building resilience, and creating a fulfilling life despite challenges.

 It's normal and healthy to seek help and take time for yourself during recovery.
 Reaching out when you would benefit from support can be a key part of recovery.
-You're not alone in this journey; resources and people are ready to help.
-Try to take one step at a time, be patient with yourself, and constantly celebrate each step you take toward your goals.
+You're not alone in this recovery journey; resources and people are ready to help.
+Try to take one step at a time, be patient with yourself, and constantly celebrate each step you take toward your recovery goals.

 Substance use recovery

 Substance use recovery is a journey that often requires commitment, resilience, and support.
-It's a process that is unique to each individual, with its own set of challenges and triumphs.
+Recovery is a process that is unique to each individual, with its own set of challenges and triumphs.
 The road to recovery may seem daunting, but it is a path filled with opportunities for personal development and a new outlook on life.

 There are many paths to recovery, so what works for one person may not work for another.
 Treatment options can range from inpatient recovery to outpatient counseling, harm reduction, self-help groups, and medication-assisted treatment.
 Each individual's recovery journey can be tailored to their specific circumstances.